-The New Year typically brings new and exciting trends in the Kitchen & Bath world and 2020 is no exception.
-This year we are expecting to see innovative and jaw-dropping designs throughout the entire home, especially in bathrooms.
+When it comes to new and exciting home trends, we expect to see innovative and jaw-dropping designs throughout the entire home, especially in bathrooms.
 Not only has this industry grown immensely over the past few years but homeowners and designers are thinking outside the box when it comes to creating beautiful bathrooms.

 These days, master bathrooms have gone far beyond a purely function space.
 Master bathrooms have become a sanctuary.
 A place where people can get away from the hustle and bustle of their busy lifestyles and relax.
 Homeowners are wanting a spa-like retreat all in the comfort of their own home.
 How are designers achieving this request?